New COVID-19 cases reported by LSU, officials report

 BATON ROUGE, La.
-(WAFB) - Louisiana State University reported multiple individuals linked to the university tested positive for COVID-19.
-The current case count for the Baton Rouge campus is nine.
+(WAFB) - Louisiana State University (LSU) reported multiple individuals linked to the university tested positive for COVID-19.

 University officials say the first person who tested positive was a grad student who worked on-campus.
 Others who worked in the same office as the grad student were told to monitor themselves for symptoms.